openstream/open-social-media-monitoring/README.md

 Installation:
 - Upload all files onto your server.
 You can upload them into either root, or subdirectory.
 - Open the script installed with your browser and follow web-based installation.
 - Create a new cron job.
-You have to schedule cron.php run with an interval you prefer.
-This script will grab new data from all sources available.
+You have to schedule http://yourdomian.com/path_to_script/cron/ run with an interval you prefer.
+Please use `wget` command This script will grab new data from all sources available.

 Configuration: